cltn39/LIRI/README.md

 ## Features

-LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.
+- [x] LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.
+- [ ] In addition to logging the data to your terminal/bash window, output the data to a .txt file called `log.txt`.

 ## Node packages used: